-- All applicants for the grant should refer to the Office of Indian Education. - Formal consultation between affected local educational agencies (LEAs) and tribal representatives were incorporated into the Every Student Succeeds Act (ESSA) in December 2015. - All organizations required to consult with tribes must complete and submit the form prior to being awarded. - For a list of LEA Tribal Affirmation of Consultation, visit the website at FY24 Tribal Consultation Matrix (2023 Branded).pdf (azed.gov).
+• All applicants for the grant should refer to the Office of Indian Education.

-Application Due Date
+- Formal consultation between affected local educational agencies (LEAs) and tribal representatives were incorporated into the Every Student Succeeds Act (ESSA) in December 2015. - All organizations required to consult with tribes must complete and submit the form prior to being awarded. - For a list of LEA Tribal Affirmation of Consultation, visit the website at FY25 Tribal Consultation Matrix (2023 Branded).pdf (azed.gov).

-MARCH 4, 2024 by exactly 11:59 P.M.
+Application Due Date MARCH 3, 2025 by exactly 11:59 P.M.

-The due date refers to the date of receipt online in the ADE Grants Management System (GME), accessible through the ADEConnect portal found on the ADE Home Page.
-A complete application will include the electronic application and downloaded Form A (Forms A-C for Consortium Applicants).
-Forms must be complete with signatures.
+The due date refers to the date of receipt online in the ADE Grants Management Enterprise (GME), accessible through the ADEConnect portal found on the ADE Home Page, AND the Other Eligible Entity Submission Link, accessible through the link found on the 21st CCLC Application Website.
+A complete application will include the electronic application and submitted Form A (Forms B-C for Consortium and Other Eligible Entity Applicants upon recommendation for award).
+Forms must be complete with signatures, using the provided links/documents.

-An application is fully submitted when it is "LEA Authorized Representative" approved in GME.
+NOTE: (GME ONLY) An application is fully submitted when it is "LEA Authorized Representative" approved in GME.
 NO EXCEPTIONS.